-The question has been debated for a long, long time in many, many circles
+The question has been debated for a long, long time in many, many expert circles

-it can be any kind of printed material, such as circulars, leaflets, or
+it also can be any kind of commonplace printed material, such as circulars, leaflets, or

-This answer is valid.
-In this feature, The Muse is not limiting the scope of this
+In this feature The Muse is not limiting the scope of literature; the

-exploration; the muse is concerned with all kinds of literature, from
+muse is concerned with all of its kinds, whether highbrow or lowbrow.
+And

 the muse of literature wants